How To Get Media Coverage

 How to Get Media Coverage

 So, how do you actually get media coverage without paying for it?
 It all starts with being genuinely interesting and knowing how to share your story in a way that a journalist (or an editor!) would care about.
-Organic media coverage isn’t about luck—it’s about clarity, connection, and strategy.
+In 2026, organic media coverage isn’t just about luck—it’s about providing Information Gain: offering unique insights that don’t already exist elsewhere on the web.

 Infographic from LeadAdvisors outlining how to earn organic media coverage through newsworthy storytelling, building journalist relationships, and crafting a compelling, concise pitch.